Roasted Corn Tabouli and Ode to Summer Corn

 Recipe is from our cookbook, Bountiful.
 Homemade tabouli made with a mix of fresh parley and mint leaves is such a treat, especially when we add in roasted corn.
 The sweet pops of corn kernels in this salad make it one of the highlights of summer.
 If you really love your corn, just double the amount of roasted corn in the recipe.
 You won’t be disappointed.

-3 medium ears corn, husks and kernels removed
+- 3 ears fresh corn , husks and kernels removed

 - 1/2 cup (30g) chopped fresh flat-leaf parsley